92levig/googlecl/README.txt

   3.2 Date

 1. Introduction
 Welcome to the README.
-If you're reading this after unzipping it from a tarball, you may want to check the project homepage at http://code.google.com/p/googlecl/ for the most up-to-date information.
 If you're reading this after checking out the svn repository, this should have the most up-to-date information on the capabilities and usage of the code in svn HEAD.
+Otherwise, it should more or less match the Manual on the GoogleCL project wiki (http://code.google.com/p/googlecl/wiki/Manual)

+If you have no idea what this project is or is about, poke around on our home page at http://code.google.com/p/googlecl.

+1.1 Other files
 For installation instructions, see INSTALL.txt

 For help with the configuration file, see README.config

+README.new-usage contains a crash-course in the usage changes from the previous version.

-1.1 README style
+1.2 README style
 Wiki markup is used occasionally in this document:
   * The '`' character marks example commands.
   * '*' denotes an entry in a list (such as this one).